Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Julian’s silence was damning.

-"Well…" Hoeff ventured.
+"Well..."
+Hoeff ventured.
 "He knows his limits.
 And you’re still friends."

 Julian paused again, and then relented with a sigh.
 "I knew it was coming.
 Had to, to arrange for medical support.
 It’s one of the big reasons I’m only ‘honorary,’ because I was allowed to cheat a little.
 And like I said: I didn’t get the full treatment.
 Yan and the Given-Men were restrained with me.
 They didn’t let me *really* have it until they’d figured out I could take it.
 Tell **nobody.** Especially don’t tell any of Dan’s staff.
 Or Dan himself."